 The Preschool Prevention Program

-Dates, times and locations of open play groups in the City of Alexandria.
+Dates, times and locations of open play groups offered by the Center for Alexandria's Children.

-Learn more about the Preschool Prevention Team (PPT), and see our eight-year outcomes, here!
+Learn more about the Preschool Prevention Team (PPT), and see our ten-year outcomes, here!

 The Preschool Prevention Team works in collaboration with Alexandria’s early childhood community to promote the healthy social emotional development of young children age 0-5 by strengthening caregiver-child relationships.
 The Preschool Prevention Team consists of licensed mental health professionals who provide: